FoxMoss/FoxLauncher/web/docs/for-devs.md

 ### BoyKisser API

-The name says it all, you can probably guess the code for this one.
+The name says it all.